-No outside jobs are permitted during the first 6 months of the Apprenticeship.
-After the Winter Break, apprentices are permitted to pick up part-time outside work over the rest of the year at a nearby business or within the Serenbe community.
-Former Apprentices have made extra income by house sitting, babysitting, pet sitting, or have worked at Serenbe businesses like The General Store, The Blue Eyed Daisy, Resource, and Selborne Sweets.
+No outside jobs are permitted during the first 4 months of the Apprenticeship.
+After the Summer Season closes, apprentices are permitted to pick up part-time outside work over the rest of the year at a nearby business or within the Serenbe community.
+Former Apprentices have made extra income by house sitting, babysitting, pet sitting, community errands and personal assistants, or have worked at Serenbe businesses like The General Store and The Blue Eyed Daisy.

 What types of roles do the Acting Apprentices receive during their Apprenticeship?